 In summary, Monisnap successfully passed our phishing test, not only by adopting good behaviors from the first phishing campaign they encountered but also by demonstrating a willingness for continuous improvement that will allow them to reinforce these good results in the future.

 And you?
 Do you want to know how your employees behave in case of a phishing attack?
-Order a phishing test to make sure.
+Order a phishing test to make sure and discover our phishing awareness training offer

 Sources